electraone/datafiles/manual/src/developers/luaext.md

 ## A brief overview

-The Electra One Preset Lua extension allows you to embed Lua function calls to the preset JSON.
+The Electra One Preset Lua extension allows you to embed Lua function calls to presets.
 Current implementation provides following functionality:

-- Send and receive MIDI messages
+- Sending and receiving MIDI messages
-- Trigger Lua functions on control value changes
+- Triggering Lua functions on control value changes
-- Format control display values
+- Formatting display values
-- Change visibility, location, name, colour of controls
+- Changing visibility, location, name, and colour of controls
-- Run custom patch dump request calls
+- Running custom patch dump request calls
-- Implement your own sysex parsers
+- Implementing your own SysEx parsers
-- Calculate checksums, SysEx template bytes
+- Calculate checksums and custom SysEx template bytes
 - Decode packed and nibbelized SysEx data
 - Trigger Lua functions on MIDI clock and transport control
-- Generate sequences of MIDI data, clock, MIDI LFOs
+- Generate sequences of MIDI data, clock messages, and MIDI LFOs

-The main idea here is to have a healthy split between the static data defined with the declarative JSON and the dynamic processing of this data in the run-time with the Lua script.
+The main idea is to have a clear split between the static data defined with the declarative JSON and the dynamic processing of this data in the run-time with the Lua script.
 The JSON preset is used to pre-load all pages, lists, devices, groups, and controls.
-Once, the preset is loaded, the Lua Extension may be used to modify it to fulfill a particular purpose.
+Once, the preset is loaded, the Lua Extension can be used to manipulate all objects to fulfill a particular purpose.
 This is enforced by the fact that the Lua Extension API cannot create new objects.
 It can, however, modify, move, and change visibility of existing objects.

 ## Examples